ashuppal/data-structures-and-algorithms/javascript/trees/README.md

 Contains
 Argument: value
-Returns: boolean indicating whether or not the value is in the tree at least once.
+Returns: boolean indicating whether or not the value is in the tree at least once. findBreadthFirst
+alogrithm:
+1. create a queue
+2. create a list
+3. enqueue the root
+4. while the queue is not empty
+5. dequeue the front node
+6. add the front node to the list
+7. enqueue the front node's children
+8. return the list
+big O: O(n) time and O(n) space

 ## API